Berea-College-CSC-226/p01-final-project-rylandc/README.md

 - What was the hardest part of the final project?
 - What would you do differently next time, knowing what you know now?

-I will do this section on a separate document and upload a PDF.
+I will do this section on a separate document and upload a PDF to GitHub.